andriish/JADE/README.md

         - Install Docker desktop from ```https://www.docker.com/products/docker-desktop/```

-        - In the terminal, navigate to a folder where the program should be installed (using: cd path/to/folder):
+        - In the terminal, navigate to a folder where the program should be installed (using: ```cd path/to/folder```):
         - Clone the JADE repository: ```git clone https://github.com/andriish/JADE```
 	        - If the git package is not installed: ```brew install git```
 		        - If homebrew is not installed: ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```
         - Pull the image for the container: ```docker pull ghcr.io/andriish/fedora39x86_64i686_gnu:latest```
-        - Running the container:
+        - Running the container and attaching to it (now you are working inside a different environment where the software packages and workflows are cutout for the application):
           ```
           $ docker run -dit --platform linux/amd64 --name jade_soft -v $"(pwd)":/home ghcr.io/andriish/fedora39x86_64i686_gnu
           $ docker attach jade_soft
           ```
-        - Installing the JADE software and running some tests:
+        - Installing the JADE software and running some tests (this has to be done inside the attached container):
           ```
           $ sh jadeinstall.sh --bits=32
           $ sh jadetest.sh --bits=32